ild-thl/moodle-format_mooin4/README.md

 Manual Installation
 --------------------
-1. You can manually download the zip file from the [Moodle Plugins Database](https://moodle.org/plugins/format_buttons).
+1. You can manually download the zip file from the [Moodle Plugins Database](https://moodle.org/plugins/format_mooin4).
 2. After downloading the zip file, expand it and put it's contents in your .../moodle/course/format/ directory.
-3. The folder name must be 'buttons'.
+3. The folder name must be 'mooin4'.
 4. Go to 'Admin ► Site administration ► Notifications' page.
 5. Follow the instructions inside the page to finish the installation.

 Usage
 ------
-1. When creating a new course, select 'Buttons format' in the 'Course format' dropdown menu.
+1. When creating a new course, select 'mooin4 format' in the 'Course format' dropdown menu.
 2. To select the format, simply choose it from the list of course formats in the course settings.
 3. Choose the number of sections, or leave the default of 10 sections.
-4. Choose where you want the first (zero) section (which has the default 'Announcements' forum) positioned: Either 'Above the list buttons' or 'Below the visible section'.
+4. Choose where you want the first (zero) section (which has the default 'Announcements' forum) positioned: Either 'Above the list mooin4' or 'Below the visible section'.
 5. Select the sequential rule.
 You can uses the count original of the topics, or chose to reset the count to each new grouping.
 6. Select the list-style in numbers, alphabet or roman numeral.
 7. Write the titles for all the groupings you will use and the number of sections that each one will have.
 If a group has only one section, the icon will be (...).